slimanzay/Doom_Game1/README.md

 ![doom](/sreenshots/0.gif)

+# This project coding is done in python progamming language

 # we will create a game for this we use the principles and techniques on which the Wolfenstein 3d game is built and also stylize it as a doom game.
 # we need to know that Wolfenstein 3d is based on the ray casting algorithm in reality it is performed on a two-dimensional plane.